brunokatekawa/brunokatekawa/README.md

 ## Services

-### Data Analysis
+### :mag_right: Data Analysis

-Analyze the data in order to extract meaningful business insights that will leverage your company.
-The findings are clearly presented in reports or tools.
+Analyze the data in order to extract meaningful insights that will leverage your business.
+The findings are clearly presented in reports of tools.

-### Data Analytics
+### :crystal_ball: Data Analytics

-Data is the fuel to the machine learning models that will be built in order to make predictions, for example, sales and/or demand forecasts.
+The data is the fuel to the machine learning models that will be built in order to make predictions, for example, sales and/or demand forecasts.

-### Dashboards
+### :bar_chart: Dashboards

 Visualizing and interacting with the data is one of the first steps to examine trends and patterns.
 View the most important KPIs and results at a glance.